kabirvirk51/mars-tank-prototype/README.md

 The obstacle avoidance algorithm works as follows:

-- The front sensors' responsibility is to detect objects that may be less than 30 cm from the rover.
+- The front sensors' responsibility is to detect objects that may be less than 30 cm from the tank.
-- If there is an object detected, the left and right sensors also check for obstacles within 15 cm from the rover.
+- If there is an object detected, the left and right sensors also check for obstacles within 15 cm from the tank.
-- If one side has a clearance of more than 15 cm, the rover is instructed to rotate in the direction of least obstruction.
+- If one side has a clearance of more than 15 cm, the tank is instructed to rotate in the direction of least obstruction.
-- This loop continues indefinitely, allowing the rover to navigate autonomously and avoid obstacles.
+- This loop continues indefinitely, allowing the tank to navigate autonomously and avoid obstacles.

 #### Obstacle Avoidance Code